openfans-community-offical/Debian-Pi-Aarch64/README.md

 **☆ :** Stands for supported and default disabled.
 Need to be started manually.

-(There will be an instruction for how to use this service in this document.)
+(There will be an instructions for how to use this service in this document.)

 **X :** Stands for not supported.